declare-lab/BBFN/README.md

 # Bi-Bimodal Modality Fusion for Correlation-Controlled Multimodal Sentiment Analysis

+🔥🔥 BBFN has won the best paper award honourable mention at ICMI 2021!

 This repository contains official implementation of the paper: [Bi-Bimodal Modality Fusion for Correlation-Controlled Multimodal Sentiment Analysis (ICMI 2021)](https://arxiv.org/abs/2107.13669)